CURRENT CONDITION OF LOWER ROAD

 Currently, three homes are located along the lower,

 in-slope portion of the road.
 The in-slope pitch directs water into a hillside ditch.
 This protects the two down slope homes from run-off water but creates an obstacle to access one up slope home.
-To ensure owners can access their property, part of the erosion crevice already there will be preserved to function as a continuation of the ditch.
-Rip rap rocks will fill in as it wraps around and rejoins the proper ditch on the hillside.
-It will be easy to drive over and water will still flow.
-Meanwhile a culvert pipe under the driveway access will be investigated. (see FUTURE PLANS)
+Rip rap rocks will ensure owners can access their property and the water can continue to flow.
+Rock check dams with vetiver, placed above and below to stabilize and slow the water to mitigate erosion.

 "*** this ***** road!"